 The DSA should also impose interoperability obligations for dominant social platforms.
 This would require them to open up their ‘walled gardens’ and allow users of similar services to connect and interact with them.
 Empowering smaller tech companies to interact with these tech giants would allow them to increase their share of the market.
 And, it would also give people a real choice with regards to the platform they want to use.

-The DSA has a potential to become the basis of an open platform economy, protecting and promoting innovation while embracing the European values.
-Given Europe’s quest to achieve tech sovereignty, the EU policymakers need to make sure that the upcoming legislation doesn‘t stiffle its own progress.
+The DSA has the potential to become the basis of an open platform economy, protecting and promoting innovation while embracing the European values.
+Given Europe’s quest to achieve tech sovereignty, the EU policymakers need to make sure that the upcoming legislation doesn‘t stifle its own progress.
 By preventing the innovators from operating freely and scaling up, Europe’s post-covid growth engine would be halted from the start.